-- Industry Connections: We have long established relations with local organisations, including Ocado, Tesco, and Amazon.
-Many of our connections contribute to programmes as guest lecturers and attend careers fairs for our students.
+- Industry Connections: you’ll benefit from our industry connections with local organisations, including Ocado, Tesco, and Amazon.
+Many local business organisations are amongst the biggest in the country and contribute to our programmes as guest lecturers and attend careers fairs for our students

-- Industry-Focused Content: You will explore business culture and learn the fundamentals of managing a business across basic principles of project management, marketing, accounting, and people management.
+- Industry-Focused Content: you’ll explore business culture and learn many of the fundamentals of managing a business in areas such as digital marketing, accounting, people management, strategy, technology, logistics, and more

-- Employment Prospects: Graduates work as senior managers for government, charities, and large international organisations including the NHS, PwC, and Amazon.
+- Employment Prospects: many graduates go onto work as senior managers for governments, charities, and large international/multinational organisations including the NHS, PwC and Amazon

 Due to the ongoing Coronavirus pandemic, examinations may be replaced by an alternative form of assessment during the academic year 2020/2021.
 Please refer to the Programme Specification on these pages for further details.